sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

 Matches are instructions for matching lines of text in a document.
 They are valid elements in anchors and other objects.

-There are three different types of Match objects including simple, regex, and first matches.
+There are three different types of Match objects, including simple, regex, and first matches.
 The following parameters are available to all types of Match objects: